MoviePuzzle: Visual Narrative Reasoning through Multimodal Order Learning: The MoviePuzzleTitle Dataset

-\paragraph{Image-utterance pairs} The original MovieNet dataset does not consistently provide corresponding images for each dialogue.
-Here, we pair each frame image with its corresponding utterance, achieving the finest granularity alignment of images and text on the time sequence.
+\paragraph{Image-utterance pairs} We pair each frame image with its corresponding utterance, achieving the finest granularity alignment of images and text on the time sequence.
 Each dialogue is only matched with the images falling exactly within its corresponding time period, rather than the nearest ones, ensuring the maximum matching of image and text content.
 In the case of multiple frames falling on a single dialogue, we choose to merge these frames and select the middle frame as the most representative matching image.
-For most of the original images that do not match with subtitles, we discard them unless they are exceptional examples within a clip for an extended period.
-Finally, our image-subtitle pairs account for 83.5\% of the total frames. ~\review{} ~\review{} \paragraph{Scene\&Shot aligned boundary} Regarding the visual narrative structure of movies as in \Cref{fig:structure}, most clips have two innate hierarchical levels: shots and scenes.
+For most original images that do not match subtitles, we discard them unless they are exceptional examples within a clip, filtering out 16.5\% of the data.

+\paragraph{Scene\&Shot aligned boundary} Regarding the visual narrative structure of movies as in \Cref{fig:structure}, most clips have two innate hierarchical levels: shots and scenes.
 A shot is a fixed camera angle capture and typically a short sequence of temporally consecutive frames indicating a few actions.
 A scene is a sequence of shots that share the same environmental context, which typically depicts an event or a short story.
 Capturing the hierarchical structure of a movie is vital for movie understanding.
 Of note, scene segmentation remains an open problem to video understanding~\cite{chen2022movies2scenes,rasheed2003scene,rao2020local,chen2021shot}.
 We leverage annotations from MovieNet~\cite{huang2020movienet} to form our labels, including the manually annotated scene boundaries and automatically generated shot boundaries using \cite{shao2018find}.
-In total, the \MoviePuzzle has 15,414 scenes and over 81K semantically rich shots.
+In total, the MoviePuzzle has 15K scenes and 81K semantically shots.